colcamenterprises-collab/final-dashboard-4/replit.md

 Testing requirement: Always test changes in isolation before making additional modifications.
 Documentation requirement: When creating comprehensive project documentation, include all operational details someone would need to rebuild the system from scratch.
 Agent execution policy: Execute only exact commands provided.
 Do not add, remove, or modify features unless explicitly approved with 'Yes, implement [specific change]'.
 Log all actions with timestamp and description.
 If unsure, ask for clarification.
+Data integrity policy: NEVER use fake, mock, placeholder, or synthetic data.
+Always use authentic data from the database or authorized sources.
+Creating fake data for testing or demonstrations is strictly prohibited.
 Email automation requirement: Every completed daily shift form must automatically send email to management with PDF attachment.
 Email system status (Aug 2025): Fully operational and tested.
 OAuth2 authentication completely removed to eliminate reliability issues.
 System now uses only Gmail App Password method for bulletproof email delivery.
 Professional A4 PDF generation, bulletproof form validation, and automatic triggering confirmed working.
 System successfully sends emails to colcamenterprises@gmail.com with confirmed message IDs.
 Currency formatting fixed (Thai Baht symbols removed).
 Mobile edit functionality added to expenses page.
 Ready for full deployment.